benhowell/benhowell.github.com/_drafts/code-incomplete.md

-Beware the programmer who already knows the solution to everything.

 Master craftsmanship is rarely ever reached by even the most seasoned programmer.
 The title "expert", should be considered a moving target that, even though we do our best to attain it, always stays just out of our reach.
 </p>